Order Your JRPass

 Healthy steamed cuisine

 Monzensaryo Yayoiza is mentioned in almost every single Nagano guide.
 And for good reason; they serve “seiro mushi”, a healthy dish of local beef and seasonal vegetables, steamed together in a bamboo box.
 It’s perfect for those who are noodled out and looking for something a little lighter!
-You can find it near Zenkoji Temple.
+You can find it near Zenkoji Temple

 This doesn’t even begin to scratch the surface of all the great things to do in Nagano City.
-No matter how you end up spending your day, consider ending it at Susobanakyo Hot Spring Uruoi-kan, where you can indulge in a natural spring water onsen.
-And if you’re still hungry for more Nagano treats, check out soba crepes, saka manju (steamed sake yeast bun), koi shaped cakes and even Nozawana pickles from Nozawa Onsen.
+No matter how you end up spending your day, consider ending it at Susobanakyo Hot Spring Uruoi-kan, where you can indulge in natural spring water onsen.
+And if you’re still hungry for more Nagano treats, check out soba crepes, saka manju (steamed sake yeast bun), koi shaped cakes, and even Nozawana pickles from Nozawa Onsen.

 Accessing Nagano